BjornBruns/AOC2021/day1/README.md

 ### (1) Information

-- The submarine drops below the surface and does a sonar sweep
+- The submarine makes a sonar sweep of the sea floor, which is the input of the puzzle
 - With the sonar sweep it can measure the depth of the sea floor
 - The depth is the data we use for the first puzzle
-- We want to know how often a measurement increases compared to the previous one
+- We want to know **how many measurements are deeper than the previous measurement**

 ### (1) Question